 Now, the book has also received some negative reviews on Amazon.
 Do your own research before buying.
 Here are some of the reviews:

-That being said, I decided to include it because I’ve gained a tip or two from it, and even if that’s all you get from a 21-page ebook that costs about $1, I think it’s worth it.
+That being said, I decided to include it, because I’ve gained a tip or two from it.
+Even if that’s all you get from a 21-page ebook that costs about $1, I think it’s worth it.